 See \cite{BPIntro} for an introduction to branching processes.

-\textbf{Many-to-few lemma.} We will use several times the so-called many-to-few principle, which we briefly describe below.
-This allows to relate the moments of the branching random walk with offspring distribution $\pi$ with the underlying random walk $(Y_n)$ with transition kernel $\mathsf{P}$.
+\textbf{Many-to-few formula.} We will use several times the so-called many-to-few formula, which we briefly describe below.
+This allows to relate the moments of the branching random walk with offspring distribution $\pi$ to the underlying random walk $(Y_n)$ with transition kernel $\mathsf{P}$.
 We state here this principle only in two special cases needed for our purposes; for a more general statement of the many-to-few lemma we refer the reader to \cite{ManyToFew}.
-We start with the many-to-one lemma which needs no special construction and can easily be proven. \begin{lemma}[Many-to-one \cite{ManyToFew}] Let $f:G\to\R$ be a measurable function.
+We start with the many-to-one lemma which needs no special construction and can be easily proven. \begin{lemma}[Many-to-one \cite{ManyToFew}] Let $f:G\to\R$ be a measurable function.
 Then for any $n\in\N$ it holds

 where $Y_n$ is a random walk on $G$ with transition kernel $\mathsf{P}$. \end{lemma} \begin{proof} By conditioning on $T_n$ and using the linearity of the expectation we obtain